MAR-GUEZ/Export-all-your-WordPress-URLs/readme.md

-# Export All URLs - WordPress Plugin
+# Export-all-your-WordPress-URLs - WordPress Plugin

 A simple yet powerful WordPress plugin that exports all posts, pages, custom post types, and media URLs to CSV files.